George W. Blunt

-George William Blunt (11 Mar 1802 – 19 Apr 1878) was a pioneer publisher of nautical charts and books for the company, E & G. W. Blunt.
-He was Secretary of the Board of Pilot Commissioners for the New York harbor from 1845 to 1877).
-For over 40 years he served as first assistant in the United States Coast Survey and made surveys of the New York harbor and the Bahama banks.
+George William Blunt (11 Mar 1802 – 19 Apr 1878) was a pioneer publisher of nautical charts and books for the company E & G. W. Blunt.
+He was Secretary of the Board of Pilot Commissioners for New York Harbor from 1845 to 1877.
+For over 40 years he served as first assistant in the United States Coast Survey and made surveys of New York Harbor and the Bahama banks.
 He was instrumental in gaining reforms in the United States Lighthouse Service.
 His firm published many editions of Bowditch's Navigator and Blunt's American Coast Pilot.

 Personal life

 He was born on March 14, 1802, in Newburyport, Massachusetts, the son of the author Edmund March Blunt.
 He married Martha Garsett on December 22, 1821.
 They had two daughters.

 Nautical publisher

 He and his brother, Edmund Blunt (1799-1866), went into business with their father, Edmund March Blunt, at E & G. W. Blunt Publishing, a well known publishing house of marine works.
 He authored many books and charts.
 He wrote the Memoir of the dangers and ice in the North Atlantic Ocean (1845), The Way to Avoid the Centre of Our Violent Gales (1868), and Pilot Laws, Harbor and Quarantine Regulations of New York (1869).
 Blunt's books were provided to the United States Hydrographic Office.

 The firm closed in 1872 and sold the chart copyrights and plates to the Coast Survey and U.S. Navy Hydrographic Office.